About The Duke of Sussex

 SPORT, CRICKET,Region: UK (England)Members of the Royal Family:The Duke of Cambridge, Honorary Members

 Henry van Straubenzee Memorial Fund

 Aims to lift children out of poverty through education.
-Funds are directed to projects in south-east region of Uganda.Region: InternationalMembers of the Royal Family:Prince Harry, Joint Patrons
+Funds are directed to projects in south-east region of Uganda.Region: InternationalMembers of the Royal Family:The Duke of Cambridge, Joint Patrons

 Invictus Games FoundationWebsite: invictusgames.org